 - Towels & Bedlinen

-Spread over 3 terraces, delightful mosaic pebbled pathways lead to stone steps that drop down to the rooms.
+Spread over 3 terraces, mosaic pebbled pathways lead to stone steps that drop down to the 12 romantic suites.
 Terracotta pots spill with colour, views look out over the bay.
-Some rooms are bigger than others, but the same exquisite style runs throughout - design from the 21st-century, inspiration from the 15th.
-You get ornate latticed woodwork in the Moorish style, huge cushioned sofas to sink into, bowls of fruit, Frette linen bathrobes to pad about in.

 - Air conditioning

 - Extra beds

 At night, the candlelit rooftop restaurant is enchanting and much-loved by wealthy locals.
 The menu highlights local seasonal produce - expect treats such as linguini pasta with figs, chili, lemon and sesame; lamb chops with artichoke puree; or whole fresh fish, filleted at your table.
 For added romance, request a place on the alfresco precipice to dine under starry skies with uninterrupted views of the bay.

 Breakfast is served on a separate terrace, with whitewashed wooden tables and cushioned benches shaded by a covered pergola.
 Feast on bowls of fresh fruit, yoghurt, honey and nuts, freshly baked Greek pastries, a selection of eggs and cured meats, and good strong coffee.
 They’ll also bring breakfast to the terrace outside your room if you prefer.

 Lunch options are light (pastas, salads and sandwiches).
 Alternatively, in town try old-fashioned Mavrikos for local seafood prepared with a creative twist or Tambakio in St Paul's Bay, where you can dine with you feet in the sand.